shreyash00007/shreyash00007/README.md

 <h1> Hi, I am <a href="https://www.linkedin.com/in/shreyash-dhanawade-735a811a4/" target="_blank"> Shreyash </a> 👋</h1>

 **Currently Learning** -
-Full Stack Web Development, UX UI, and Graphic Design.
+Full Stack Web Development and UX UI Design.

 **Connet with me -**